Triangle of U: Woo's theory

 The code in the "Chr.count" column specifies the total number of chromosomes in each somatic cell, and how it relates to the number n of chromosomes in each full genome set (which is also the number found in the pollen or ovule), and the number x of chromosomes in each component genome.
 For example, each somatic cell of the tetraploid species Brassica napus, with letter tags AACC and count "2n=4x=38", contains two copies of the A genome, each with 10 chromosomes, and two copies of the C genome, each with 9 chromosomes, which is 38 chromosomes in total.
 That is two full genome sets (one A and one C), hence "2n=38" which means "n=19" (the number of chromosomes in each gamete).
 It is also four component genomes (two A and two C), hence "4x=38".

 The three diploid species exist in nature, but can easily interbreed because they are closely related.
 This interspecific breeding allowed for the creation of three new species of tetraploid Brassica.
 (Critics, however, consider the geological separation too large.)
 These are said to be allotetraploid (containing four genomes from two or more different species); more specifically, amphidiploid (with two genomes each from two diploid species).

 Further relationships

 The framework proposed by Woo, although backed by modern studies, leaves open questions about the time and place of hybridization and which species is the maternal or paternal parent.
 B. napus (AACC) is dated to have originated about 8,000 or 38,000-51,000 years ago.
 The homologous part of its constituent chromosomes has crossed over in many cultivars.
 B. juncea (AABB) is estimated to have originated 39,000-55,000 years ago.
 As of 2020, research on organellar genomes shows that B. nigra (BB) is likely the "mother" of B. carinata (BBCC) and that B. rapa (AA) likely mothered B. juncea.
 The situation with B. napus (AACC) is more complex: some specimens have a rapa-like organellar genome, while the rest indicate an ancient, unidentified maternal plant.

-Data from molecular studies indicate the three diploid species are themselves paleohexaploids.
+Data from molecular studies indicate the three diploid species are themselves mesohexaploids.